Jenkins shared library: tutorial with examples

 Example: Creating and using a Jenkins shared library

-In this section, we’ll see how to set up a shared library in Jenkins, with a quick example.
+In this section I’ll show you how to set up a shared library in Jenkins, with a quick example.

 1. Create the shared library